10 Nov Thanksgiving Safety for Your Pets

-If you plan on traveling with your pet at all for Thanksgiving, do your research before hitting the road!
-COVID-19 has caused a lot of airlines to change their rules and regulations, especially when it comes to traveling with your pets.
+If you plan on traveling with your pet at all for Thanksgiving, do your research before taking off!
+Some airlines may require a veterinary health certificate, while others may simply require a rabies vaccine.
 Before you book your ticket, call the airlines you’re considering to find the best and safest option for you and your pet.

-Road trips in your own car don’t require quite as much research or steps as flying with your pet, but it still requires some preparation.
-If your pet has experienced motion sickness or fear of traveling in the car in the past, you can visit us at any of our locations to discuss options to make the experience more pleasant for your dog or cat.
+Road trips in your own car don’t require quite as much research or steps as flying with your pet, but they still require some preparation.
+If your pet has experienced motion sickness or expressed fear while traveling in the past, you can visit us at any of our locations to discuss options to make the experience more pleasant for your travel buddy.

 Traveling with your pet can also require more frequent stops than you’re used to.
-Your dog will need to stop frequently to use the restroom, as well as to walk around and stretch their legs.
+Your dog will need to stop regularly to use the restroom as well as to walk around and stretch their legs.
 Map out the rest stops along your route before starting the drive to make your life easier!
-For more specific tips on traveling with your pet, read one of our previous blog posts we’ve written on the topic.

 Read our blog for more tips and tricks on traveling with your pet.